 All new home nowadays must have a PRV, or pressure reducing valve.
 A residence should have a pressure of 80 psi or less; PRVs will lower it to 80 – 65 psi, protecting the entire system.
 The city is required to increase the pressure in a particular area as population increases and new dwellings are constructed.
 You should get a new PRV now while Charlotte, North Carolina is still booming, or you might regret it later.
 Moreover, this pressure will rise more at night, when it is least used.
 Without a PRV, this can happen and impact every water pipe in your house.
 Installations in a separate meter box with a shut-off should be placed in front of your city meter, as advised by our firm.
 This will safeguard both the interior fittings of your home and the entire line that enters it.

 Well switches, tanks and more.

-An expansion tank is an apparatus used to limit the pressure caused by thermal expansion.
-When your water is heated by your water heater, the water is expanding raising the pressure putting more strain on the system.
-The expansion tank absorbs this increased pressure due to its balloon-like innards.
+An equipment called an expansion tank is used to control the pressure brought on by thermal expansion.
+As water is heated by a water heater, the water expands, increasing pressure and taxing the system.
+Due to its balloon-like interior, the expansion tank is able to withstand this increased pressure.
 Contact Superior Plumbing and Drains, LLC today by calling us at (704) 289-6858 to take care of your Charlotte Water Leaks issues!
 Superior Plumbing and Drains, LLC is located in Monroe, NC.